jagerman/loki-multi-sn/README.md

 Public address listeners:
 - storage server will listen on ports 221XX and 202XX (on the public IP)
-- lokid p2p will listen on port 222XX (on the public IP)
+- oxend p2p will listen on port 222XX (on the public IP)
-- lokid quorumnet will listen on port 225XX (on the public IP)
+- oxend quorumnet will listen on port 225XX (on the public IP)
 - lokinet will listen on UDP port 109XX (on the public IP)

 Internal (localhost) listeners:
-- lokid rpc will listen on port 223XX
+- oxend rpc will listen on port 223XX
-- lokid zmq rpc will listen on port 224XX
 - lokinet rpc will listen on port 119XX
 - the lokinet router will add and use local network 10.1XX.0.0/16 on a virtual interface named lokitunXX, on which the local snode is available at 10.1XX.0.1 (you probably don't need to worry